 American Library Association offices are units that address broad interests and issues of concern to ALA members.
 Offices do not have members but are advised by member advisory committees.
 ALA’s programmatically-focused Offices can be seen as generally reflecting the member-determined priority areas of the Association, within which they track issues, and provide information, services and products for members and the general public.
 Offices maintain liaison relationships with ALA round tables, committees and external groups.
 Offices may be responsible for a functional support area.
+(ALA support offices, while not listed below, can be reached from the menu drop-down.)

 Chapter Relations Office